cknd/stackprinter/README.md

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.

-Since it knows exactly where each variable occurs in the code, it was hard not to add the whole semantic highlighting thing.
-It's more a coincidence though that these colors are rendered via 1980ies terminal technology (ANSI color codes).
-It shouldn't be too difficult to write other formatter types on top of the underlying inspection routines.
-Say, foldable and clickable HTML pages, with download links for pickled variables?
+Since it needs to know where in the code each variable occurs, it was hard to resist adding the whole semantic highlighting thing.
+This isn't intrinsically tied to 1980ies terminal technology.
+It should be fairly straightforward™ to format the same frame representation as, say, a foldable and clickable HTML page with downloadable pickled variables.

 # Caveats